-Over the past 10 years, both the U.S. and Canadian governments have directed that all makers of air conditioning equipment halt production of the refrigerant R-22 (Freon) or Hydrochlorofluorocarbons (HCFCs).
-These refrigerants have been commonly used in air conditioners and heat pumps for the last several decades.
-These mandates are anticipated to have the HVAC industry turn to a more earth friendly refrigerant with a technical code R410A.
+Over the past decade, both the U.S. and Canadian governments have directed that all manufacturers of air conditioning equipment stop production of the refrigerant R-22 (Freon) or Hydrochlorofluorocarbons (HCFCs).
+These refrigerants have been typically used in air conditioners and heat pumps for the last several decades.
+The R-22 and HCFC mandates are anticipated to have the HVAC industry turn to a more earth friendly refrigerant with a technical code R410A.
 R410A has been proven to be safer for the environment.

-Canada homeowners should understand that these Dry Charged Units are approved in the U.S. and Canada.
-Taking advantage of an unclear definition of the outdoor unit in these policies, the entire outdoor unit is technically deemed a replacement “part”.
-As a result, condensers or heat pumps intended for use in a replacement R-22 system are often referred to as “Dry Charge” or “Nitrogen Charged” systems.
-Below are some Frequently Asked Questions about this recent A/C Dry Charge trend.
+Canada homeowners should know that these Dry Charged Units are allowed in the U.S. and Canada.
+Because of some key ambiguities in the written policies, the entire outdoor unit is technically deemed a replacement “part”.
+As a result, condensers or heat pumps intended for use in a replacement R-22 system are usually referred to as “Dry Charge” or “Nitrogen Charged” systems.
+Here are some Frequently Asked Questions about this recent A/C Dry Charge trend.

 Well, it really depends on a number of things.
 The number one thing to do is determine what types of HVAC equipment the heating and air conditioning industry offers and seek solutions that speaks to your personal comfort, efficiency and lifestyle needs.
 Take time to understand the benefits and difference between a dry charge unit and new air conditioning products with R-410A refrigerant.